-- Communicates to all agencies that appropriate safety policies and procedures are established prior to MSW students commencing the practicum
+- communicate with all agencies to ensure that appropriate safety policies and procedures are in place prior to MSW students commencing the practicum;

-- Practicum Office staff will be available to support all stakeholders to enhance safety
+- make Practicum Office staff available to support all stakeholders in promoting safety;

-- Documents, assesses, and works to resolve any incidents that threaten the student’s physical and emotional well-being while in practicum
+- document, assess, and work to resolve any incidents that threaten the student’s physical and emotional well-being while in practicum; and

-- Faculty-Field Liaisons will be available to conduct site visits to discuss safety issues upon request
+- make Faculty-Field Liaisons available upon request to conduct site visits to discuss safety issues.

-- Advise students of any known risks associated with the practicum setting and/or population served
+- advise students of any known risks associated with the practicum setting and/or population served; and

-- Complete the Checklist I: Practicum Safety and Orientation and Checklist II Practicum Learning and Reflection
+- complete the Checklist I: Practicum Safety and Orientation (PDF) and Checklist II: Practicum Learning and Reflection (PDF).

 The Practicum Student will:

-- Notify and discuss safety concerns with the field instructor(s), educational coordinator (if applicable), FFL, or the Practicum Office.
-In exceptional circumstances, if none of the above can be reached, the student will consider the risks and act in a manner that ensures their safety
+- notify and discuss safety concerns with the Field Instructor(s), Education Coordinator (if applicable), Faculty-Field Liaison, or the Practicum Office.
+In exceptional circumstances, if none of the above can be reached, the student will consider the risks and act in a manner that ensures their safety;

-- Complete the Checklist I: Practicum Safety and Orientation at the start of the practicum/rotation and Checklist II Practicum Learning and Reflection at the practicum mid-point.
+- complete Checklist I: Practicum Safety and Orientation (PDF) at the start of the practicum/rotation and Checklist II: Practicum Learning and Reflection (PDF) at the practicum mid-point; and

-Home and community sessions are cited in the literature as providing invaluable information about clients and their environments.
-Inherent in home and community visits, there are a number of challenges which protocol and safety practices in the field can address.
+Home and community sessions provide invaluable information about clients and their environments.
+There are a number of challenges inherent in home and community visits that protocol and safety practices in the field can address.

-To mitigate the specific challenges of practicum activities outside of the agency, consider the following:
+To mitigate the specific challenges posed by practicum activities outside of the agency, consider the following:

 Before a student is required to conduct an independent home/community session:

-- The student will receive training on how to identify signs of agitation, de-escalate potentially dangerous situations, as well as how and when to enlist assistance
+- the student will receive training on how to identify signs of agitation and de-escalate potentially dangerous situations, as well as how and when to enlist assistance;

-- A cellular phone shall be accessible so that the student can maintain contact with the agency at all times
+- a cellular phone will be accessible so that the student can maintain contact with the agency at all times; and

 While in the home/community:

-- Depending on the practicum setting, the option to have an escort shall be provided
+- depending on the practicum setting, the option to have an escort will be provided;

-- The student will contact the supervisor/designate when commencing and completing the session
+- the student will contact the supervisor/designate when commencing and completing the session; and

 After the home/community session: